 Much like the restaurant itself, which is comprised of a huge loft-like dining room, a massive patio, and “The Treehouse” bar overlooking 6th Ave, the menu at David Burke Kitchen is a bit overwhelming.
 It took us a solid twenty minutes to digest the whole thing and come up with a game plan.
 We managed to make our way to a few winning plates (the Pretzel Crab Cake and the Scallops & Pork Belly were both tremendous), but we weren’t blown away overall.
 Most of the dishes had too many components and were way more style than substance.
 Also, our entire meal felt rushed.
 The staff was quick on the draw all night, trying to hijack unfinished plates and half-full drinks back to the kitchen prematurely

 They are big on jars at Burke Kitchen.
 This one was a strange cold salad of shrimp and lobster that you were supposed to scoop out of the jar with endive leaves.
 Not exactly practical, and not exactly delicious.

 Little rice balls with cheese prosciutto.
 You can’t go wrong with these guys.

 Burrata on top of peach slices on top of heirloom tomato slices on top of prosciutto slices on top of fat chunks of watermelon.
-This is a big time flavor explosion in every bite, but would be better if a couple of components were removed.
+This is a big time flavor explosion in every bite, and would be better if a couple of components were removed.

 A staple on any Burke menu, this is the dish he’s become known for, and is easily one of the best things on the menu.
 Crusty pretzel on the outside, crab cake on the inside.
 Amazing.